-Finding a franchise QB is still NFL’s toughest puzzle
+Finding a franchise QB is still the NFL’s toughest puzzle

 The must-haves

-Veteran quarterbacks may provide an easier evaluation, but rarely do the elite ones hit the open market in their prime.
+Veteran quarterbacks may provide an easier evaluation, but rarely do the elite ones hit the open market in their primes.
 Peyton Manning faced skepticism about his health when he was cut by the Indianapolis Colts in 2012 after undergoing multiple neck surgeries and missing the entire 2011 season.
 And Tom Brady was in a class of his own with a “prime” that extended into his late 40s.

 To find and develop a franchise player from the college ranks requires more projection and commitment, not to mention a good bit of luck.
 Most come from an entirely different game, in which plays are dictated from the sideline and feature the quarterback in the shotgun.
 Many enter the NFL having never been in a huddle.